xsf3190/oracle-to-github-backup/README.md

 Export and import activities are logged in table LOG on both of the ADB instances along with any errors.

-Data pump log files from the last run are also stored in the repository - i.e. EXPORT_SCHEMA.EXAMPLE.log and IMPORT_SCHEMA.EXAMPLE.log
+Data pump log files of the last run are also stored in the repository

-GITHUB commit messages include the ADB database name that issued the upload to the repository.